Importance of Dental Care

 An astounding 80 percent of dogs and 70 percent of cats show signs of oral disease by age 3, according to the American Veterinary Dental Society (AVDS).

-Dental Care At Murrayhill Vet Hospital
+Dental Care in Beaverton, Oregon At Murrayhill Vet Hospital

 In many ways, the way your pet gets his/ her teeth cleaned is very similar to the way that your dentist cleans your teeth.
 The main difference is that your pet needs to be anesthetized during the procedure, as most would not stay still to allow the teeth cleaning to happen otherwise.
 Because of this, a visit with Murrayhill Vet Hospital before the cleaning appointment is essential to make sure that your pet has no health concerns.
 At Murrayhill Veterinary Hospital, we have a new high tech dental station that our doctors use to perform your pet’s cleaning.
 To find out more about how dental procedures are performed at Murrayhill Veterinary Hospital, see “Arlo Gets His Teeth Cleaned…The Murrayhill Way.”